Itsyourdriver/DriversUtils-NWAPI/README.md

 ### Custom Items
 - SCP 1499.
 - Resurrection Pills (actually hilarous, need to turn up the chance for this lol)
-- Random Class Pills (still figuring out how this'll work, might just turn it into a betrayal pill)
+- The SUPER Pills
+- Ghastly Lantern
 - + More soon.

 ### SCP-294